frame-consulting/DiffFusion.jl/docs/src/pages/overview.md

 Portfolios and products are agnostic to the simulation model and Monte Carlo method.
 The link between model, simulation and market data is established via a separate entity that holds the context details.
 This feature also contributes to the flexibility and extendability of the framework.

 Future risk-neutral prices of portfolios and products are calculated using the simulated state variables and the corresponding models.
 We implement analytical pricing methods whenever available and appropriate.
-American Monte-Carlo methods are available for complex products.
+American Monte-Carlo methods will be available for complex products.

-Sensitivities of future prices are calculated efficiently using Algorithmic Differentiation (AD) methods.
+Sensitivities of future prices can be calculated efficiently using Algorithmic Differentiation (AD) methods.
 AD methods are directly available in the Julia language.
-For more details on AD in Julia, see the [Julia setion](#why-do-we-use-julia-language).
+For more details on AD in Julia, see the [Julia section](#Why-Do-We-Use-Julia-Language?).

 ### Risk Measure Calculation

 Scenario prices for portfolios and products are stored in a three-dimensional scenario cube.
 The axes of the cube are simulated scenarios, future observation times and individual product legs.
 With these data we calculate risk measures like expected exposure and potential future exposure.
 New risk measures can easily be added to the framework.
 Alternatively, scenario cubes can also be processed by client applications or directly by the user.

-Portfolio risk measures need to take into account collateralization.
-We model collateral directly based on relevant CSA parameters like threshold, minimum transfer amount and independent amount.
-Collateralized portfolios are modelled using a margin period of risk.
-The methodology allows for an accurate portfolio modelling.
-In particular, we can model exposure spikes following large payments.

 ## What Models and Products Are Covered?

-The DiffFusion.jl framework covers models for interest rates, exchange rates.
-Further asset classes like equities/indices, inflation, commodity futures, and credit spreads will be added.
+The DiffFusion.jl framework covers models for interest rates, exchange rates, equities/indices, inflation, and commodity futures.
 All models can be combined into hybrid models for joint simulation.

 Financial products are composed of cash flows.
 Cash flows for linear products are directly available in the framework.
 New cash flow types can easily be added.